JasonCaoGit/Versio-Lightweight-Version-Control-System/gitlet-design.md

 2. Field 2

 ### Commit
+You find the current commit object
 #### Fields
 1. Branch
 2. isHead

+### Head
+Creates head object that store String current head and can be stored in Head folder

+#### Fields

+1. currentHead

+### Branch
+Creates a branch object and save it as an serialized object

+#### Fields

+1. branchName
+2. currentCommit

+### Stagingarea
+We use a hashmap to store the connections between files and blobs, this class is used to save the map as an object and read them back

+#### Fields

+1. currentHead
 ## Algorithms

 ## Persistence
 For all commits, save them as objects within a folder that has the two first letter of its UID.
 Save the blob in that folder too!
+For staging area, we need a hashmap for a staging area and we save that hash map as a file, next we commit we use the file